A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Numerical results

 The system dynamics are modeled via a set of \acp{ODE} with $\xi \in \R^{19}$ differential states, $\mu \in \R^6$ continuous controls and $\nu \in \{0, 1\}^3$ binary controls.
 The system state includes the temperature of the flat plate and vacuum tube solar collectors, $T_\mathrm{fpsc}$ and $T_\mathrm{vtsc}$ respectively, four temperature levels in the stratified high-temperature storage, $T_\mathrm{ht, i}, i=1, 2, 3, 4$, the temperature of the low-temperature storage $T_\mathrm{lt}$, and the temperature inside the primary and secondary solar circuit, $T_\mathrm{psc}$ and $T_\mathrm{ssc}$, respectively.
 The continuous controls regulate the electric power absorbed from the grid, velocity and pressure of the pumps in the solar circuit, and the input/output flow rate of the high-temperature storage.
 As described above, there are three binary controls that decide the switching on/off of the different machines.
 The system is subject to several ambient conditions, represented as time-varying parameters in the \ac{NLP}.
 These are the ambient temperature, the solar irradiance on the solar collectors, the power generated by the local PV panels, the price of electric energy, and the desired cooling load profile.

 It is now possible to formulate a \ac{MIOCP} that aims to provide the specified cooling power while operating the system safely and energy-efficiently.
-Via a direct approach, we discretize the \ac{MIOCP} using Gauss-Radau collocation of order 3.
-The time horizon is 24 hours long and divided by a non-uniform grid with time steps of 15 minutes from 6 a.m. to 8 p.m.
-(UTC+2) and 30 minutes for the rest of the day, for a total of $N=83$ steps.
-To guarantee feasibility of the MIOCP we have introduced $n_\mathrm{s}=24$ slack variables that are linearly and quadratically penalized in the cost function.
-Hence, the total number of variables is $N\cdot(19\cdot d + 6 + 3 + n_\mathrm{s}) = 7470$ of which $3\cdot N = 249$ are binaries.
+Using a direct approach, we discretize the \ac{MIOCP}, which has a time horizon of 24~hours, via Gauss-Radau collocation of order~3.
+We divide the time horizon into $N = 24$ intervals with a sampling time of 1~hour.
+To guarantee feasibility of the \ac{MIOCP}, we introduce $n_\mathrm{s} = 24$ slack variables in each discretization interval, which are penalized linearly and quadratically in the cost function.
+Therefore, the STCS problem has $N \cdot (19 \cdot d + 6 + 3 + n_\mathrm{s}) = 2160$ variables, of which $3 \cdot N = 72$ are binary.

 By a stage-wise concatenation of the variables, we define the vector of continuous and binary decision variables as $x$ and $y$, respectively.
 Thus, the resulting \ac{MINLP} can be stated compactly as \begin{mini} {\substack{x \in \R^{n_x}, \\y \in \{0, 1\}^{n_y}}}{\norm{f_1(x, y)}^2 + f_2(x, y)}{}{ } \addConstraint{g(x, y)}{\leq 0} \addConstraint{h(x, y)}{= 0,} \end{mini} where the cost function is the sum of a quadratic term, aiming to minimize constraint violation and achieve smooth actuation of the mixing valves, and a nonlinear one, defined by $f_2$, which incorporates the electricity cost for operating the system.
 The special structure of the cost function allows for positive semidefinite Hessians for the \acp{MIQP} via the Gauss-Newton approximation \citep{Messerer2021a}.